somelinuxguy/monster/README.md

 # monster
-Learning python3, I decided to write a quick game
+Learning python3, I decided to write a quick game to teach myself.

 # How to play:
 There is a haunted house, five stories tall and five rooms per floor, 0 indexes because computers.